DataDog/documentation/content/en/synthetics/_index.md

 ## Connect data and traces

-Use the [out-of-the-box integration between Synthetic tests and APM traces][11] to find the root cause of failures across frontend, network, and backend requests.
+Use the [out of the box integration between Synthetic tests and APM traces][11] to find the root cause of failures across frontend, network, and backend requests.

 {{< img src="synthetics/synthetics_traces.gif" alt="Synthetic Monitoring" style="width:100%;">}}